Mila Kunis and Ashton Kutcher Walk Their First Red Carpet Together Since That '70s Show

 Ashton Kutcher and Mila Kunis

-While posing for pictures on the red carpet, Kutcher put his hand around his wife and whispered something in her ear that made her laugh
+While posing for pictures on the red carpet, Kutcher put his hand around his wife and told her something that made her laugh.

 A combined total of $22 million was awarded at the evening's gala.